-Equality of opportunity and treatment regardless of race, colour, sex, religion, political opinion, nationality, social origin or other distinguishing characteristic shall be provided (ILO Conventions 100 and 111).
+Equality of opportunity and treatment regardless of race, colour, sex, religion political opinion, nationality, social origin or other distinguishing characteristic shall be provided (ILO Conventions 100 and 111).

-CHILD LABOUR IS NOT USED
+• CHILD LABOUR IS NOT USED

 There shall be no use of child labour.
 Only workers above the age of 15 years or above the compulsory school-leaving age shall be engaged (ILO Convention 138).
+ILO Convention 182 on the prohibition and immediate action for the elimination of child labour shall be respected.
 Adequate transitional economic assistance and appropriate educational opportunities shall be provided to any replaced child workers.